 Boot camp is another (very rigorous) example.
 New recruits enter basic training.
 They drill and drill and drill until preferred combat responses are ingrained into their Downstairs Brains.
 While it may seem extreme, instructors know that when you’re in a combat situation, you won’t have time to think — you’ll have to rely on deep-rooted responses to save your life and the lives of your fellow soldiers.

-To be clear, you don’t need to become a self-imposed drill instructor to develop a growth mindset.
+To be clear, you don’t need to become a self-imposed drill instructor to become resilient.
 But you do have to get out of your Upstairs Brain and into your Downstairs Brain.
 How?
 Step by step, one “tree” at a time until you reach the top of the mountain.

 Step one: Choose to do something hard.
 Purposefully engage in stressful-to-you situations like sports competitions, music recitals, or public speaking.
 Intentionally place yourself at risk of a negative, unpleasant consequence.
 At the same time, the stressful situation should have an element of predictability.
 In other words, one where risk is managed — where you know you can succeed even if it will be difficult.